MoonLiightz/stream/README.md

 ### In progress

 Projects will be in this category if we started to work on them (again).
-This could be the case if either we couldn't finished it in one stream, adding new features or want make bigger changes to it.
+This could be the case if either we couldn't finish it in one stream, add new features or want to make bigger changes to it.

 ### Done